Skip top navigation Skip to main content

 Exercise Science

-The B.A. in Exercise Science major immerses students in a CoAES accredited curriculum that provides a comprehensive understanding of Exercise Science (exercise physiology, strength and conditioning, clinical and laboratory exercise testing, performance assessment and fitness and wellness principles) to address the multi-disciplinary nature of the field of exercise science.
+The Exercise Science major immerses you in a CoAES accredited curriculum that provides a comprehensive understanding of Exercise Science (exercise physiology, strength and conditioning, clinical and laboratory exercise testing, performance assessment and fitness and wellness principles) to address the multi-disciplinary nature of the field of exercise science.

 Graduates of the program will be well positioned to pursue graduate studies in the fitness, wellness, sports performance, and medical fields or professional employment.
 The goal of the program is to produce well-educated, highly skilled, nationally-certified professionals for the dynamic and diverse field of exercise science.